YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 I dashed ahead through it to have a feel of the various language constructs, and I had to accept the fact that sometimes I was just typing the code without knowing for sure what they do.
-The impression was that there are some perculiariies related to how one should define a custom type, and there are boilerplate pieces for injecting and projecting data which sandwitches the actual relational programming in between.
+The impression was that there are some perculiarities related to how one should define a custom type, and there are boilerplate pieces for injecting and projecting data which sandwitches the actual relational programming in between.